Aguila (film): Production

-The film had a budget of and boasted 12 stars, 60 production staff and crewmen and 7,000 extras.
+The film had a budget of and boasted 12 stars, 60 production staff and crewmen, and 7,000 extras.

 The film was shot in 120 different locations.
 The film's art director, Mel Chionglo, built a Magdiwang camp and an Ilongot village on the hills of Tanay and an Aeta village in Los Baños.
-Chionglo had three assistants, two set men and ten carpenters to help in this work.
-Chionglo also designed sets for an 1897 evening in Binondo, a Muslim waterfront in 1918 Nasugbu, Batangas, a courthouse in 1924 Magdalena, Laguna, a Roaring Twenties cabaret in Makati, a Japanese garrison in Lumban, Laguna, and other settings.
+Chionglo had three assistants, two set men, and ten carpenters to help in this work.
+Chionglo also designed sets for an 1897 evening in Binondo, a Muslim waterfront in 1918 (Nasugbu, Batangas), a courthouse in 1924 (Magdalena, Laguna), a Roaring Twenties cabaret in Makati, a Japanese garrison in Lumban, Laguna, and other settings.

-The film took 100 days to shoot the 204 pages of script written for it, the latter having been written over a two-year period.
+The film took 100 days to shoot the 204 pages of script written for it, the latter having been written over two years.

 Actress Rio Locsin was originally cast to play Huk commander Diwata but was replaced by Chanda Romero, director Eddie Romero's niece, when she failed to show up on her first shooting day.

 The production was infamously marred by tensions between the crew.
 Among the reported incidents of tensions flaring up involved Eddie Romero's frequent butting of heads with Mel Chionglo.
 Romero likewise clashed with set decorator, and now screenwriter, Racquel Villavicencio over unreasonable production demands.
 Eventually, the differences among the crew members got so unbearable for the film's cinematographer, Mike de Leon, that he walked out on the project altogether.
 However, while tensions were building between members of the crew, no such tensions were reported among the actors and Romero himself.
 Romero was described as being a "cool director", not having been angered by the actors on the set.
 The lone exception of Romero being angered by an actor on the set is when he threatened to renounce his niece, Chanda, if she could not do her kissing scene with Christopher de Leon right.

 Romero was notoriously late on the set, but the actors would arrive even later than Romero himself.
-Despite this however, Romero tolerated the different personalities between the actors and allowed them to bond, usually over meals in between shoots.
+Despite this, however, Romero tolerated the different personalities between the actors and allowed them to bond, usually over meals in between shoots.

-Upon the release of the film, a minor criticism launched at it was that the actors who are supposed to age do not look like they aged a day.
+Upon the release of the film, a minor criticism launched at it was that the actors who are supposed to age do not look like they have aged a day.
 Most notably, Amalia Fuentes refused to show age in the film despite portraying the mother of FPJ's character, Daniel.

 FPJ choreographed the fight and war scenes.

 FPJ's daughter, future Senator, Grace Poe cameoed in the film as Daria Ramirez's sister.

 In addition, Bancom Audiovision also spent for an hour-long made for television documentary film on the making of Águila and hired producer Jesse M. Ejército as advertising and marketing consultant.

 This is the second of Eddie Romero's epic historical film trilogy, wedged in between "Ganito Kami Noon, Paano Kayo Ngayon?" and "Kamakalawa".